10.) Child's Play (1988) Rated R

 4.)
 Fast Times at Ridgemont High (1982) Rated R

 "Am I hallucinating here?
 Just what in the hell do you think you're doing?"
+"Learning about Cuba, and having some food."

 If you like early 80s comedies, check out Fast Times at Ridgemont High.
 It's the ultimate 80s flick!
 Fast Times ranks among some of the greatest comedies ever made such as American Graffiti and Animal House; it's also my personal favorite comedy to boot.
 It's got everything; laughs, great acting, great plot, and nudity.
 It also started off the careers of Sean Penn and Nicholas Cage (credited as Nicholas Coppola).
 Spicoli Rules!!!!